 What makes all of this so confusing to some consumers is that they insist on pushing two twins side by side making their beds exactly the same width as a standard eastern king-size bed, but those very same people didn’t pay attention to the details of length.
 They then run out and visit your local department stores like Kohl’s, JC Penny’s, and Bed Bath and Beyond or purchase king-size sheets on the Internet only to find that the sheet set does not fit properly, leaving the king-fitted sheet fitting with a sloppy and a whole lot of slack.

-I have often read that 2 twin box springs will fit underneath a California King, which measures 72 x 84.
+I have also read where individuals believe that 2 twin box springs will fit underneath a California King.
+California kings measure 72 wide x 84 long.
 This is not true.
-The mattress and box spring industry specifically makes a 36 x 84 boxspring for the Cal.
-King bed which uses 2 that fit perfectly under this extra long mattress.
+The mattress and box spring industry specifically supply these mattress set shoppers with two 36 x 84 boxsprings to fit perfectly under this uniquely extra-long mattress.
 Sheets also are available in Cal.
-King size.
+King Size.

-For those who would like to push to twins together and make a “short king”, this is America – go for it!
-However, to my knowledge there is no bedding ensembles made to fit this, so here is my solution.
-Improvise by purchasing two fitted twin sheets, one king flat sheet, and 2 king pillow cases separately.
+For those who would like to push twins together and make a “short king” this is America – go for it!
+However, to my knowledge there are no bedding ensembles made to fit this, so here is my solution.
+Improvise by purchasing two fitted twin sheets, one king flat sheet, and 2 king-size pillowcases separately.

 You are now ready to stop sleeping like Lucy and Ricky and push your beds together.